nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. If you have already set up Vendor Vault and are looking for information of our commands and features, take a look at our [Features](#features) or [Command Summary](#command-summary) sections.

-3. If you’re unsure about any of the terms used in this User Guide, please refer to the [Glossary](#glossary) section for definitions and explanations
+3. If you’re unsure about any of the terms used in this User Guide, please refer to the [Glossary](#glossary) section for definitions and explanations.

 --------------------------------------------------------------------------------------------------------------------